-Although there have been declines in the recent years, Japan's role in overseas development assistance is still quite significant.
+Japan's role in recent overseas development assistance has been quite significant.
 Most of the increase in Japanese aid came in late 80's.Between 1975 and 1989, the amount of ODA increased eight-fold in dollar terms.
 During the 1990s also Japan continued as a major donor in spite of domestic economic slowdown.
 For example, in 1998, Japan's total ODA was still US\$ 10.731 billion approximately .In 1999, according to the OECD statistics the aid flow from Japan increased to 15.32 billion dollars---an increase of 44 percent..
-At 1998 constant prices this amounted to 13.45 billion dollars---still an increase of 26.4 per cent in real terms.1
+At 1998 constant prices this amounted to 13.45 billion dollars---still an increase of 26.4 per cent in real terms.2